-Our guest this episode is the owner of Mistwood Golf Club Jim McWethy.
-The club was recently honored by Golf Magazine and Golf Digest as “Renovation of the Year” and “Best New Course.”
-The facility has recently completed extensive renovations including a new 5,000-square-foot Performance Center, Scottish-style, 26,000-square-foot clubhouse and a complete renovation of the golf course.
-You can learn more about Mistwood Golf Club in Romeoville at Mistwoodgc.com.
+Jim McWethy was the owner of Mistwood Golf Club, which was honored by Golf Magazine and Golf Digest as “Renovation of the Year” and “Best New Course.”
+The facility features a ground-breaking 5,000-square-foot Performance Center, Scottish-style, 26,000-square-foot clubhouse and spectacular 18-hole golf course.

 Interviewer: Walter Lis.
 Running Time: 22:13